bitmarte/selenium-rfc-client/docs/setup.md

 	<li>'seleniumRcURL' is an **optional** node where put the SeleniumRC URL connection. **Remove this node for LOCAL approach**</li>
 	<li>'maxTimeOutPerSuccessConditionInSec' is an **optional** node where put your waiting timeout in second that it used for checking your success condition.
 The default value is 10 sec.
 You can override it for each run into your successCondition</li>
 	<li>'maxTimeOutPerErrorConditionInSec' is an "optional" node where put your waiting timeout in second that it used for checking yours error condition.
 The default value is 2 sec</li>
+	<li>'browserActionExecutor' is an **optional** node where put the default browser action executor configurations, such as 'waitBeforeFirstActionInMs' and 'waitBeforeRetryActionInMs'. **Take a look below for the documentation**</li>
 	<li>'customPlanLoaders' is an **optional** node where put your customPlanLoaders implementations. **Take a look below for supported customPlanLoaders**</li>
 	<li>'reportBaseDir' is a **require** node where put your preferred location where Selenium save reports</li>
 	<li>'cleanReportBaseDirOnStart' is an **optional** node used to clean the location where Selenium save reports before run.
 The default value is false</li>